-Project Implementation Date - The date when planting begins (or fencing/ deer control for natural regeneration).
+Project Implementation Date - The date when planting begins (or fencing/deer control for natural regeneration).

 Project Start Date - The date when the project begins to account for carbon sequestration.
-This is normally the last date of planting.
+This is normally the last date of planting, or 5 years after the implementation date for natural regeneration.